voxel51/fiftyone/docs/source/user_guide/evaluation.rst

 You can use the
 :meth:`evaluate_detections() <fiftyone.core.collections.SampleCollection.evaluate_detections>`
-method to evaluate the predictions of an object detection model.
+method to evaluate the predictions of an object detection model stored in a
+|Detections| field of your dataset.

 Invoking
 :meth:`evaluate_detections() <fiftyone.core.collections.SampleCollection.evaluate_detections>`